Cybersecurity Is No Longer Optional for Canarian SMEs

 Document what personal data is collected, for what purpose, for how long, and who has access to it.

-Technical and Organizational Measures
+Technical and Organisational Measures

-Implement security measures proportionate to the risk: encryption, access control, backups, and the measures described in the previous sections.
+Implement security measures proportionate to the risk: encryption, access control, backups, and the measures already described in the previous sections.

 Breach Notification